Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Abstract

 \section{Abstract}

-We prove that every key exchange protocol in the random oracle model in which the honest users make at most $n$ queries to the oracle can be broken by an adversary making $O(n^2)$ queries to the oracle.
-This improves on the previous $\Tilde{\Omega}(n^6)$ query attack given by Impagliazzo and Rudich (STOC '89).
-Our bound is optimal up to a constant factor since Merkle (CACM '78) gave an $n$ query key exchange protocol in this model that cannot be broken by an adversary making $o(n^2)$ queries.
+We prove that every key agreement protocol in the random oracle model in which the honest users make at most $n$ queries to the oracle can be broken by an adversary who makes $O(n^2)$ queries to the oracle.
+This improves on the previous $\Tilde{\Omega}(n^6)$ query attack given by Impagliazzo and Rudich (STOC '89) and resolves an open question posed by them.